pvigier/MyGAL/README.md

 diagram.intersect(Box<double>{0.0, 0.0, 1.0, 1.0}); // Compute the intersection between the diagram and a box
 ```

 Firstly, we bound the diagram then we compute the intersection.
 The two steps are due to technical details, you can read [this article](https://pvigier.github.io/2018/11/18/fortune-algorithm-details.html) if you want to know more.
-It is advised to use a box slightly bigger for the bounded step than the one for the intersection step.
+It is recommended to use a box slightly bigger for the bounded step than the one for the intersection step.
 Otherwise you might face numerical issues.

-Then, you can obtain a Delaunay triangulation:
+You can also obtain a Delaunay triangulation from the diagram:

 ```cpp
 auto triangulation = diagram.computeTriangulation();